Latest coronavirus cases - LIVE

 - The University of Bristol has ordered 75,000 transparent plastic face visors for students and staff to wear during in-person teaching and in spaces around the campus.

-The University have implemented a new system for students on campus, which currently limits access to a study centre to a maximum of ten hours per week for each student.
+The University have implemented a new system for students on campus, which currently limits access to a study centre to a maximum of 14 hours per week for each student.

-The scheme will require students to book their place at a study centre via a form.
+The scheme requires students to book their place at a study centre via a form.

 Libraries, residences, study spaces, cafes, sports centres and other on-campus social spaces have also been adapted to allow social-distancing rules to be followed more easily.
 This includes: